Vadiza/sage-3.5b/readme.txt

 		the command is completed.
 Then, press TAB key again.
 You can see the description of the command.
 	(7) move 0 1000 0 : move the app window

-7. Shutdown SAGE
+    (8) Shutdown SAGE
-	(1) you can shutdown SAGE using fsConsole command "shutdown" (2) if the command doesn't work, execute the script KILL_ALL
+	    (1) you can shutdown SAGE using fsConsole command "shutdown" (2) if the command doesn't work, execute the script $SAGE_DIRECTORY/bin/KILL_ALL

-7. Typical Usage - Using SageLauncher to set up, start and stop everything You will need all additional dependencies installed - python, wxPython, numarray (1) In $SAGE_DIRECTORY/bin type "sage".
+7. Typical Interactive Usage - Using SageLauncher to set up, start and stop everything You will need all additional dependencies installed - python, wxPython, numarray (1) In $SAGE_DIRECTORY/bin type "sage".
 This will start the SageLauncher which will help you set up all the SAGE components and get them running easily